BraveProgrammer/TelegramSpammer/README.md

 leave ChatID ClientNumber
 ```

-> ChatID: That chat or channel you want to leave
+> ChatID: That chat or channel you want to leave.
-> ClientNumber: That client you want to leaves chat
+> ClientNumber: That client you want to leaves chat.

 ## Report